davewasthere/davebeer/_posts/2012-01-08-living-out-of-a-suitcase.md

 ---
 layout: post
 title: Living out of a suitcase
+description: Sure, I like all my 'stuff'.
+But after a bit of travelling, I find I'm just as happy with very little.
+So why not get rid of all the extra crap?
 ---
 I'm about six weeks into my Summer down under.
 Been wandering around a little, catching up with family and friends, enjoying Christmas and seeing the New Year in.
 Now I'm about to head down to Wellington for a spot of networking and seeing more friends down there.